bahaidev/textbrowser/README.md

             divide certain existing one(s)
         1. Allow automated algorithm to merge, remove rows (e.g., intro section of text with same "0" number)
-        1. Auto-links by verse to relevant forums, wikis, blogs, or personal notes pertaining to a given verse
-            1. Built-in (including offline or only offline) note-taking (local/remote and wiki WYSIWYG with Git version control?);
-               modular loading of others' notes?
         1. Add an "overlay" column like interlinear, but which overlays by tooltip if any data is present; can also use metadata if the overlay is within-cell (and this metadata can also be used for putting